tibuski/jira2airfocus/README.md

 ```

 This will:
-1. Fetch all issues from the configured JIRA project (excluding those with "Done" status category)
+1. Fetch all Epic issues from the configured JIRA project
 2. Fetch existing items from the Airfocus workspace
 3. Get Airfocus field definitions
-4. **Synchronize data intelligently:**
+4. **Synchronize all data:**
    - Create new items in Airfocus for JIRA issues that don't already exist
-   - Update existing Airfocus items when JIRA data is newer (based on updated timestamps)
+   - Always update existing Airfocus items with current JIRA data (no date comparison)
-   - Skip items that are already up-to-date
-   - Skip JIRA issues with "Done" status category (includes Done, Closed, Resolved, etc.)
+   - Ensure all Airfocus items reflect the latest JIRA information
 5. Clean up old data files

-### Intelligent Sync Behavior
+### Sync Behavior

-The script performs intelligent synchronization between JIRA and Airfocus:
+The script performs complete synchronization between JIRA and Airfocus:

 **For New Issues:**
 - Creates new items in Airfocus with all JIRA data
-- Sets JIRA-KEY field to the JIRA issue key
+- Sets JIRA-KEY field to the JIRA issue key for duplicate prevention
-- Sets JIRA-UPDATED field to the JIRA updated timestamp

 **For Existing Issues:**
-- Compares JIRA updated timestamp with JIRA-UPDATED field in Airfocus
-- Only updates if JIRA data is newer than Airfocus data
-- Updates name, description, status, and custom fields
+- Always updates with current JIRA data (name, description, status, custom fields)
-- Updates JIRA-UPDATED field with new timestamp

-**Skipped Issues:**
-- Issues with "Done" status category (automatically excludes all completed statuses like Done, Closed, Resolved, etc.)
-- Issues that are already up-to-date in Airfocus
+- Overwrites any manual changes made in Airfocus
+- Ensures consistency with JIRA as the single source of truth

 ### Data Files